|Yarra Valley Grammar - Open Morning Sat Feb 16 @ 9:00AM - |

 The Senior School experience is rounded out by an array of co-curricular activities including sport, camps, music and drama performances, academic competitions, debating, art programs, community service and social activities, and international tours and exchanges.
 This comprehensive program and our focus on academic rigour in the senior years provide the ideal environment for our students to achieve their very best.

 Academic scholarships are offered in Year 5 and Years 7 to 11; music scholarships are offered in Years 7 to 11; and general excellence scholarships are offered in Years 7 to 11.
-Applications for 2017 Scholarships open in October, 2015 and close early February, 2016.
+Applications for Scholarships open in Term 3, please check our website for details.

 For further information or to book a tour, please contact our Director of Markeitng and Admissions, Mrs Gagan Arora, on 9262 7700 or visit our website at www.yvg.vic.edu.au.